Rlin415/rlin415.github.io/_posts/2016-01-30-hapi-server.md

 npm install --save hapi glue
 ```

-Now that we have Hapi installed we can start setting up our application.
+Now that we have Hapi.js installed we can start setting up our application.
 We'll get into what Glue does later.

 ### Setting up the server